joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 It starts with a little baby Kubernetes cluster.

-- Then there's the OG Python service and a marketing site you get up and running with this reliable trio.
+- Then there's some Python services...
+- And a marketing site you get up and running with this reliable trio.
 - Then you get more services—this time in a different language.
-- Then you hire a marketing team that wanted to manage blog content with an external service, and since they want it to be on the `/blog` path, all of a sudden you need to think about the routing table in a whole new way.
+- Then you hire a marketing team that wanted to manage blog content with an external service, and since they want it to be on the `/blog` path, all of a sudden you need to think about the routing topology in a whole new way.
 Do you use your cluster as a reverse proxy or maybe stand up a load balancer somewhere?
 - Then comes an internal project to revamp developer docs without having to